astro-pi/python-sense-emu/docs/install.rst

 .. note::

-    The emulator application requires PyGObject to be installed (GTK3 bindings for Python), but this cannot be obtained from PyPI; install PyGObject manually from your operating system's package manager (e.g. python-gi or python3-gi on Raspbian/Ubuntu).
+    The emulator application requires PyGObject and cairo to be installed (GTK3 bindings for Python), but this cannot be obtained from PyPI; install PyGObject manually from your operating system's package manager (e.g. python-gi, python3-gi, python-gi-cairo, and python3-gi-cairo on
+    Raspbian/Ubuntu).

     Also note that installation via ``pip`` won't create short-cuts for the emulator application in your desktop's start menu.
 Instead you will have to